jcervas/PA_LWV/README.md

 | Efficiency Gap | 0.21     | 0.11     | 0.17     | 0.16     |
 | Mean/Median    | 0.06     | 0.06     | 0.06     | 0.06     |
 | Declination    | 0.46     | 0.36     | 0.39     | 0.4      |

-  : U.S. House Election Summaries\
-  (PA 2012-2016 Enacted Map)[]{label="tab:congsum"}

-\tabnotes{Calculations based on actual congressional elections in Pennsylvania under the map found unconstitutional in 2018.
+###### _Notes:_ Calculations based on actual congressional elections in Pennsylvania under the map found unconstitutional in 2018.
 Uncontested races are imputed with 0.25 and 0.75 for the respective winners.
 Un-adjusted Republican two-party vote totals are 49.2\% for 2012, 55.5\% for 2014, and 54.1\% for 2016.
 All votes are calculated from the Republican perspective of the two-party vote.
-We've adjusted all gerrymandering measures such that negative numbers indicate bias in favor of the Democrats.}
+We've adjusted all gerrymandering measures such that negative numbers indicate bias in favor of the Democrats.
-**INSERT TABLE [\[tab:congsum\]](#tab:congsum){reference-type="ref"
-reference="tab:congsum"} ABOUT HERE**

 Evaluating district plans using Statewide elections to provide a normal vote baseline {#evaluating-district-plans-using-statewide-elections-to-provide-a-normal-vote-baseline}
 -------------------------------------------------------------------------------------